grinic/nextflow-basics/exercises/scripts/ex0_python_script/readme.md

-A collection of nextflow scripts using basic python scripts
+A collection of nextflow scripts using basic python scripts.

+**Note:** `params.yaml` contains all params that can be used in the `.nf` file with `params.NAME-OF-PARAM`.
+Just make sure to run the code with `nextflow run ex0.nf -params_file params.yaml`.

 # `ex0.nf`